Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Arizona State Performance Insights

-- The Sun Devils have a +13 scoring differential, topping opponents by 1.9 points per game.
-They're putting up 67.3 points per game to rank 312th in college basketball and are giving up 65.4 per outing to rank 66th in college basketball.
+- The Sun Devils are outscoring opponents by 1.9 points per game with a +13 scoring differential overall.
+They put up 67.3 points per game (312th in college basketball) and allow 65.4 per outing (66th in college basketball).

-- Arizona State records 33.7 rebounds per game (164th in college basketball) while conceding 39.9 per contest to its opponents.
+- Arizona State grabs 33.7 rebounds per game (164th in college basketball) while conceding 39.9 per contest to its opponents.
 It is outrebounded by 6.2 boards per game.

-- Arizona State makes 1.5 fewer threes per contest than the opposition, 5.6 (316th in college basketball) compared to its opponents' 7.1.
+- Arizona State makes 5.6 three-pointers per game (316th in college basketball) at a 28.5% rate (324th in college basketball), compared to the 7.1 per contest its opponents make while shooting 27.0% from deep.

-- The Sun Devils rank 335th in college basketball with 84.0 points scored per 100 possessions, and 38th in college basketball defensively with 81.7 points conceded per 100 possessions.
+- The Sun Devils' 84.0 points per 100 possessions on offense rank 335th in college basketball, and the 81.7 points they allow per 100 possessions rank 38th in college basketball.

 - Arizona State has won the turnover battle by 3.6 turnovers per game, committing 10.7 (94th in college basketball play) while forcing 14.3 (67th in college basketball).